 16. Hike the Enbas Saut Waterfall Trail

-The Enbos Saut Waterfall Trail lies on the slopes of Mount Gimie, the highest mountain in St Lucia.
+The Enbos Saut Waterfall Trail lies on the slopes of Mount Gimie, the highest mountain in Saint Lucia.
 The trail meanders through thick rainforest to a beautiful waterfall and lasts two and a half hours.
-Keep an eye out for exquisite birdlife, such as the St Lucia parrot (the national bird) and St Lucia oriole.
+Keep an eye out for exquisite birdlife, such as the St Lucia parrot (the national bird) and Saint Lucia oriole.
 Good hiking shoes are required.

 17. Relax on black sand beaches